-Ben Goossen is a historian of religion and science at Harvard University.
+Ben Goossen is a historian of modern nationalism and the global environment at Harvard University.
 He is currently writing a book about the 1957-1958 International Geophysical Year.
-His first book, Chosen Nation: Mennonites and Germany in a Global Era, published in 2017 by Princeton University Press.
-Goossen’s work explores new methods of narrating the processes of nationalization and global diaspora, engaging questions of warfare and pacifism, theology and political activism, gender, genocide, anti-Semitism, and racial science.
-He has held fellowships from the Fulbright Commission and the German Academic Exchange Service (DAAD), and he is a Beinecke Scholar.
-Goossen attends the Mennonite Congregation of Boston and writes widely on Anabaptist faith, life, and history.
+His first book, Chosen Nation: Mennonites and Germany in a Global Era, appeared in 2017 with Princeton University Press.
+Goossen has received fellowships from the Fulbright Commission, the German Academic Exchange Service (DAAD), the Smithsonian National Air and Space Museum, and the European University Institute.
+He writes widely on Anabaptist faith, life, and history.

 Simone Horst is special collections librarian at Eastern Mennonite University.
 She grew up in Elkhart, IN and came to EMU as an undergraduate.
 She earned a B.A. in History and Social Sciences from EMU in 2012 then went on to earn her MLIS from the University of South Carolina in 2014.
 Her interest in EMU’s special collections began during her freshman year of college when she applied for a job as a work-study student in the EMU Archives.
 She worked as a student in both the EMU Archives and in Menno Simons Historical Library for six years prior to beginning her current role in July of 2014.
 Horst lives in Park View with her husband, Michael, and they attend Community Mennonite Church of Harrisonburg.